Geethen/geeforec.github.io/content/post/practical-4.md

 });
 ```

 In addition, to the export options presented above and in practical 3.
-You may also export the results as a rasterStack with multiple layers representing the sum of annual rainfall for Braulio Carrillo.
+You may also export the results as a rasterStack with multiple layers representing the sum of annual rainfall for Costa Rica.
 We will first create a list of band names for the rasterStack output and apply the function toBands() to the image collection to stack all bands into a single image.
 Each band will contain a unique name corresponding to, in this example, the year of the annual sum.

 ```js
 var band_names = annualPrecip.map(function(image) {